-After all configuration bits are received by the Stratix III device, it releases the open-drain CONF_DONE pin, which is pulled high by an external 10-k Ω resistor.
-Initialization begins only after the CONF_DONE signal reaches a logic high level.
-All AS configuration pins (DATA0, DCLK, nCSO, and ASDO) have weak internal pull-up resistors that are always active.
+After all configuration bits are received by the Stratix III device, it releases the open-drain ${\tt CONF_DONE}$ pin, which is pulled high by an external $10\text{-}k\Omega$ resistor.
+Initialization begins only after the ${\tt CONF_DONE}$ signal reaches a logic high level.
+All AS configuration pins (DATAO, DCLK, nCSO, and ASDO) have weak internal pull-up resistors that are always active.
 After configuration, these pins are set as input tri-stated and are driven high by the weak internal pull-up resistors.
-The CONF_DONE pin must have an external 10-k Ω pull-up resistor in order for the device to initialize.
+The CONF_DONE pin must have an external $10\text{-}k\Omega$ pull-up resistor in order for the device to initialize.

-In Stratix III devices, the initialization clock source is either the 10 MHz (typical) internal oscillator (separate from the active serial internal oscillator) or the optional CLKUSR pin.
+In Stratix III devices, the initialization clock source is either the 10 MHz. (typical) internal oscillator (separate from the active serial internal oscillator) or the optional CLKUSR pin.
 By default, the internal oscillator is the clock source for initialization.
 If you use the internal oscillator, the Stratix III device provides itself with enough clock cycles for proper initialization.
 You also have the flexibility to synchronize initialization of multiple devices or to delay initialization with the CLKUSR option.
-You can turn on the Enable user-supplied start-up clock (CLKUSR) option in the Quartus II software from the General tab of the Device & Pin Options dialog box.
+You can turn on the Enable user-supplied start-up clock (CLKUSR) option in the Quartus II software from the General tab of the Device and and Pin Options dialog box.
 When you enable the user supplied start-up clock option, the CLKUSR pin is the initialization clock source.
 Supplying a clock on CLKUSR will not affect the configuration process.
 After all configuration data has been accepted and CONF DONE goes high, CLKUSR is enabled after 600 ns.
-After this time period elapses, Stratix III devices require 299 clock cycles to initialize properly and enter user mode.
+After this time period elapses, Stratix III devices require 4,436 clock cycles to initialize properly and enter user mode.
 Stratix III devices support a CLKUSR f{MAX} of 100 MHz.

 An optional INIT_DONE pin is available, which signals the end of initialization and the start of user-mode with a low-to-high transition.
-The Enable INIT_DONE Output option is available in the Quartus II software from the General tab of the Device & Pin Options dialog box.
+The Enable INIT_DONE Output option is available in the Quartus II software from the General tab of the Device and Pin Options dialog box.
 If you use the INIT_DONE pin, it will be high due to an external 10-k Ω pull-up resistor when nCONFIG is low and during the beginning of configuration.
 Once the option bit to enable INIT_DONE is programmed into the device (during the first frame of configuration data), the INIT_DONE pin goes low.
 When initialization is complete, the INIT_DONE pin is released and pulled high.
-This low-to-high transition signals that the device enters user mode.
+This low-to-high transition signals that the device has entered user mode.
+When initialization is complete, the device enters user mode.
 In user mode, the user I/O pins no longer have weak pull-up resistors and function as assigned in your design.

-If an error occurs during configuration, Stratix III devices assert the nSTATUS signal low, indicating a data frame error, and the CONF_DONE signal stays low.
-If the Auto-restart configuration after error option (available in the Quartus II software from the General tab of the Device & Pin Options dialog box) is turned on, the Stratix III device resets the configuration device by pulsing nCSO, releases nSTATUS after a reset time-out period (maximum of 100 ms), and retries configuration.
-If this option is turned off, the system must monitor nSTATUS for errors and then pulse nCONFIG low for at least 2 ms to restart configuration.
+If an error occurs during configuration, Stratix III devices assert the nstatus signal low, indicating a data frame error, and the conf_done signal stays low.
+If the Auto-restart configuration after error option (available in the Quartus II software from the General tab of the Device and Pin Options dialog box) is turned on, the Stratix III device resets the configuration device by pulsing ncso, releases nstatus after a reset time-out period (maximum of 100 ms), and retries configuration.
+If this option is turned off, the system must monitor nstatus for errors and then pulse nconfig low for at least 2 ms to restart configuration.